ligerlac/torchlogix/README.md

 ## 📜 License

-`difflogic` is released under the MIT license.
+`torchlogix` is released under the MIT license.
 See [LICENSE](LICENSE) for additional details about it.

 Patent pending.